SamuelDixxon/Running-Analytics/Analysis-1/README.md

 ### Overview
 This script will plot a graph of distance versus the average pace accrued during runs.
-This scatter graph is also accompanied by an interesting histogram on each respective axis, which provides insight to how the data is distributed in the representative sample.
+This scatter graph is also accompanied by a  histogram on each respective axis, which provides insight to how the data is distributed in the representative sample.
 ### Script Details
 The script has two main portions.
 The first portion gathers user-specific data from the strava API.
 The second uses the data gathered to do some animated plotting.